 Serbia is a landlocked country located in southeastern Europe.
 It borders several European countries.
 This includes Bosnia and Herzegovina, Croatia, Hungary, Romania, Bulgaria, Kosovo, North Macedonia, and Montenegro.

 In the 20th century, Serbia was a part of Yugoslavia.
-But after World War II, the country was subdivided.
-But it wasn’t until 2006 when Montenegro voted to secede from Serbia.
+But after World War II, the country was subdivided and it wasn’t until 2006 that Montenegro voted to secede from Serbia.

 This makes Serbia one of the youngest countries in the world, finally gaining its independence as early as 2006.
 Currently, Belgrade is its capital and largest city.Serbia in Google Maps